President & Executive Director

 Connie has over 30 years of experience in conservation, research, and marine mammal and sea turtle rescue and rehabilitation.
 She lead a renowned marine mammal rescue and rehabilitation program and later built an internationally recognized sea turtle rehabilitation, research, and conservation program.
 Under her leadership, those programs integrated their rehabilitation efforts with education and research to magnify their conservation impact.
 Her team produced cross-cutting research with internal and external collaborators.
 Accomplishments from these synergies include 30+ peer-reviewed journal articles, dozens of presentations & webinars hosted at national and international conferences, workshops on the medical management of marine mammals and sea turtles, and mentoring and training staff from other rehabilitation organizations from around the globe.

 As a long-time member of our local stranding network, the Greater Atlantic Regional Network, and the International Sea Turtle Society, Connie formed local, national, and global partnerships with network agencies, and scientists and colleagues in academia.
-Her past collaborations with local agencies such as the International Fund for Animal Welfare, University of New Hampshire (UNH), and Center for Coastal Studies have resulted in pioneering work and publications on mass stranded dolphins and leatherback turtles.
+Her past collaborations with local agencies such as the International Fund for Animal Welfare, the University of New Hampshire (UNH), and the Center for Coastal Studies have resulted in pioneering work and publications on mass-stranded dolphins and leatherback turtles.

 Connie has a long history with the National Marine Life Center, serving many years ago as both a scientific advisor and later, a board member.

 Sea Rogers Williams, V.M.D.,